eltajbabanli/ADM-18-HW3-Group-11/README.md

 What you will find in our readme file?

-1.HW3.ipynb file that contains our code.
+  1._Homework3.ipynb_: It's the file that contains our code.
+It is well commented about the choise we pick for solve the problem

+  2.Map.html: Is the html file of the map.
+The chunk of code for the building of the map is at the end of the Homework file.
+  This is the link to have a better view.